Forza Motorsport Review

 Forza Motorsport's AI often mimics our actions and makes for a tense and exciting race.
 Overall, it did well, offering a demanding racing experience with a slider to control the difficulty.
 However, the AI would occasionally ram into you, causing you to lose track of control, or if you were in their way, they would not slow down to avoid colliding with you, instead choosing to slam right into you.
 But

-I'd say they're competitive to race against and occasionally quite stupid out there.
-Adjusting parameters such as tire pressure, gear ratios, suspension stiffness, etc., the driving experience can be fine-tuned to the driver's preferences.
+I'd say they're competitive to race against and occasionally quite stupid.
+By adjusting parameters such as tire pressure, gear ratios, suspension stiffness, etc., the driving experience can be fine-tuned to the driver's preferences.
 This functioned accurately via the Fine Tune menu, which offered access to more than 800 enhancements and alterations.
 The driving experience might be customized in several ways, allowing you to adjust various parameters to your liking.

 During races, pit stops can be used to adjust your vehicle; doing so requires temporarily relinquishing control of your vehicle, but once you've chosen the adjustments you'd like made, you'll regain command as you near the pit exit.
 While it shares some similarities with Grand Turismo, Forza Motorsport can be described as a simulation racing game like iRacing and Assetto Corsa Competizione.
 You can buy race vehicles and modify them to your liking.
 Inaccurate damage modeling reduces the level of realism in that department.